 For ecommerce brands, the stakes are specific.
 The informational queries that precede purchase decisions are exactly the type of search that AI systems are increasingly handling directly.
 The brand that gets cited in the answer to ‘what type of running shoe is best for flat feet’ is building awareness and trust at the moment it matters most.
 The brand that doesn’t appear in that answer is losing ground it may not even know it’s losing.

-What traditional SEO is optimizing for
+What traditional SEO is optimising for

 What has changed is that ranking on a results page is no longer the only way your content reaches users.
 An increasingly large share of search is being intercepted before the click happens.
 Understanding where that interception occurs, and how to remain present in those answers, is what GEO is about.